-- 5.1 Data Protection: depending on the level and or seriousness of a breach of the Data Protection Act 1998; there are various levels of prosecution ranging from enforcement notices, financial penalties and in extreme cases custodial sentences. - 5.2 RIPA: if surveillance operations are not carried out in accordance with the safeguards as laid down in RIPA, the evidence obtained may not be admissible in legal proceedings and the Service may be subject of a claim on infringing the human rights of the person under surveillance.
+- 5.1 Data Protection: depending on the level and or seriousness of a breach of the Data Protection Act 1998 and incoming Data Protection Bill 2017, there are various levels of prosecution ranging from enforcement notices, financial penalties and in extreme cases custodial sentences. - 5.2 RIPA: if surveillance operations are not carried out in accordance with the safeguards as laid down in RIPA, the evidence obtained may not be admissible in legal proceedings and the Service may be subject of a claim on infringing the human rights of the person under surveillance.